thephez/dash-docs/readme/ref_block_chain.md

 fe9f0864 ...........................
 Nonce
 ```

 ## Block Versions

 * **Version 1** was used by Dash for the Genesis Block only.

 * **Version 2** was introduced with the first block following the Genesis Block (January 2014).
-As described in [BIP34](https://github.com/bitcoin/bips/blob/master/bip-0034.mediawiki), valid version 2 blocks require a [block height parameter in the [coinbase][coinbase block height].
+As described in [BIP34](https://github.com/bitcoin/bips/blob/master/bip-0034.mediawiki), valid version 2 blocks require a block height parameter in the coinbase.

 * **Version 3** blocks were introduced in Dash Core 0.11.2 (March 2015) as a
   soft fork (Block 244,834 was the first version 3 block).